-We were walking along beside a small lake in the Ho High district in Beijing.
+We were walking along beside a canal in the Ho Hai district in Beijing.
 There were three of us and the weather was hot and humid.
 It was July when it rains a lot.
-A fellow had a tourist cart with him in the front and a seat behind where two of us might sit comfortably.
+A fellow had a tourist cart.
+He sits in the front with a seat behind where maybe two of us might sit comfortably.
 He slowed down and pointed to the empty seat and gave us a price.

 We just shook our heads and walked on.
-He roared off coverig us with dust.
+He roared off covering us with dust.
 It wasn’t so bad because there is plenty of dust, smells and polluted air in Beijing.
-He saw that these foreigners were worthless and wasting his time as well as taking the food out of the mouths of his children.
+He saw that these foreigners were just wasting his time as well as taking the food out of the mouths of his children.
 We had no respect for the new entrepreneurship of modern China.
 What kind of Capitalist Dogs were we, anyway?

 No, these were probably not his thoughts because I still had a lot to learn about China.
 But that’s what I thought on my first days in China.

 Back to intro